stevethijssen5/hackathon-2023-winter/projects/56-PlanetDAO/README.md

-Technology implementation
+Technology implementation:
 Category 3: Building a blockchain based on Polkadot SDK We created PlanetDAO Parachain from Substrate template and deployed it on https://planetdao.net.
 We have used it on Login, Signup, DAO pages and using @polkadot/api for transacting.
 We implemented the following three chains:
-Content, social network chain
+(1) Content, social network chain
-Decentralized storage chain
+(2) Decentralized storage chain
-DAO chain
+(3) DAO chain

 Content, social network chain: On the login and signup page, the account information is being saved to polkadot sdk (PlanetDAO Parachain).
 For login and signup there is a different extrinsic for each of them.
 We have also added getter functions.
 Using Polkadot/api package we are retrieving and doing call transactions.